 - It brings about a balanced state of mind.

-- It brings your mind in the present moment.
+- It brings your mind to the present moment.

 - It brings about a sense of humility and gratitude.

 - It creates awareness and concentration